Jortuk/SFIA-1/README.md

 ### Noteable Accomplishments <a name="accomp"></a>
 <b>Good Implementation of the Feature Branch Model</b>

 I followed best practices by implementing the Feature Branch model, just as we learned during training.
-Before being merged onto the 'master' branch, all code was tested, version controlled and deployed using a 'developer branch before finalisation.
+Before being merged onto the 'master' branch, all code was tested, version controlled and deployed using a 'developer' branch, before finalisation.

 ![](Documentation/images/branch_merge.PNG)